-- Freedom of choice: attempt to solve the case, or live out your remaining time doing as you please - be it fighting the law, going after gang members, or just seeing the city.
+- Freedom of choice: Attempt to solve the case, or live out your remaining time doing as you please - be it fighting the law, going after gang members, or just seeing the city.

 - Gunplay: Combat is generally to be avoided as a single bullet will take down the player.
 However, when necessary, the revolver is always available for use.

-- Statistics and Scores: Statistics and high scores for a variety of topics will persist through every game.
+- Statistics and Scores: Statistics and high scores for a wide variety of topics will persist through every game.